turingschool/curriculum/source/projects/eventmanager.markdown

 * State - their state
 * Zipcode - their zipcode

-.aside The lack of consistent format of these headers models is not ideal when choosing to model your own data.
+The lack of consistent format of these headers models is not ideal when choosing to model your own data.
 These column names have been preserved from the initial project this tutorial was extracted.

 We are intersted in the 'first_Name' column.
 At the moment we have a string of text that represents the entire row.
 We need to convert the string into an array of columns.
 The separation of the columns can be identified by the comma ',' separator.
 We want to split the string into pieces wherever we see a comma.

 Ruby's [String#split](http://rubydoc.info/stdlib/core/String#split-instance_method) allows you to convert a string of text into an Array along a particular character.

-.aside By default when you send the split message to the String without a parameter it will break the string apart along a space " " character.
+By default when you send the split message to the String without a parameter it will break the string apart along a space " " character.

 ```ruby lib/event_manager.rb
 puts "EventManager initialized."